clinics

 About

 Social workers are available to all patients, as well as their families, who are hospitalized or are attending an outpatient clinic.
-Social workers are part of your child’s health care team at the hospital.
+Social workers can be a part of your child’s health care team at the hospital.
+Social work is a voluntary service, with participation based on the agreement of patients and families prior to supports being offered.

 Referrals to social work services may occur automatically as part of the health care team or from a physician, other staff, a community agency or directly from the patient or parent.